-It’s easy to look at low grades, be discouraged, and think there’s no growth.
+It’s easy to look at low grades, think there’s no growth, and feel discouraged.
 Grades can be a measure of success, but they don’t always reflect the success of your student.
 At Stride, we value “the process” over grades.
 If your student sticks with the process – follows their schedule, studies accordingly, practices their routines – and gets a 50% on a test, we can live with that.
 If your student doesn’t commit to the process and gets a 50%, we have an issue.
 The process is what helps our students succeed in a system that is not conducive to their strengths.

 The path to success is not a smooth ride.

 “Two steps forward, one step back” is a phrase we use frequently.
 Over time, you are going to see some fantastic results in your student’s progress, but don’t let their setbacks deter you.
 It’s all a part of the process, and experiencing minor setbacks does not mean your student is not moving forward.
 If the setbacks start to outweigh the victories, it’s time to check in and get back to basics, but that’s a different conversation.